JunkyByte/vispipe/README.md

 	self.n -= 1
 	if self.n == -1:  # After 1000 iterations we return delta time
 	    delta = time.time() - self.start_time
-	    yield delta
+	    return delta

 	# (...) missing code to manage the ending

-	yield Pipeline._empty  # Otherwise we are not ready to return an output
+	return Pipeline._empty  # Otherwise we are not ready to return an output
 ```

 `Pipeline._skip(value)` allows to return a value while also skipping the next input.